NicoJanE/STM32F4/Howtos/howto_create_A_dev_container.md

 ## ✨ Features

-- Bare-metal C program demonstrating:
+- Project with Bare-metal C project demonstrating:
   - Custom **linker script** usage
   - How **startup** code integrates with the linker script
   - Implementation of C system calls for functions like `printf()` and `scanf()`
   - A working USART (serial interface) for serial input\output (e.g., PuTTY)
   - Use of memory-mapped hardware registers
+- Project with Bare-metal C++ project demonstrating functional the same as the C-Project
 - A **makefile** to build the program
 - Preconfigured **Visual Studio Code files**:
   - `launch.json` to flash and debug the program